-Facilities and premises were appropriate for the services being delivered.
+Facilities and premises were appropriate for the server file of the server.

 The service was inclusive and took account of women's individual needs and preferences.
 Staff made reasonable adjustments to help women access services.
 They coordinated care with other services and providers.